OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 fingerprintManager.authenticate(cryptoObject, new CancellationSignal(), 0, this, null);
 ```

-When the authentication succeeds, the callback method `onAuthenticationSucceeded(FingerprintManager.AuthenticationResult result)` is called at which point, the authenticated `CryptoObject` can be retrieved from the result.
+The callback method `onAuthenticationSucceeded(FingerprintManager.AuthenticationResult result)` is called when the authentication succeeds.
+The authenticated `CryptoObject` can then be retrieved from the result.

 ```java
 public void authenticationSucceeded(FingerprintManager.AuthenticationResult result) {